reTHINK-project/specs/tutorials/development-of-hyperties.md

 -	*User association* : A Hyperty instance is associated to a “User” (e.g. Human beings, physical objects, physical spaces, organizations) through an Identity, even if this User can be anonymous in some cases.
 -	*Data Synchronization Communication*: Hyperties interact with each other through data synch objects by using the Reporter – Observer communication pattern.
 -	*Protocol Agnostic*: Through the protocol-on-the-fly concept, Hyperties are network protocol agnostic.
 In other words, the data synchronization communication between Hyperties is not dependent on a specific network protocol.
 Communication is accomplished via a common data schema that describes the data synch objects used.
--	*GUI independent*: Hyperty should not provide Graphical User Interfaces. *to be clarified*
+-	*GUI independent*: Hyperty should not provide Graphical User Interfaces.
 -	*APIs*: A Hyperty can expose Javascript APIs within the runtime environment that can to be used by web applications

 While designing and specifying service logics, it should be noted that Hyperties are not suitable for all use cases.
 In some case, making use of a simple reusable JavaScript file as library may suffice.
 The next section explains the criteria under which the decision to use a Hyperty or not could apply.